Water Chemistry Water Chemistry — Can I Shock Pool After Adding Alkalinity? Timing Guide

 Proper Shocking Procedure

 1. Calculate shock dosage: Use liquid chlorine (sodium hypochlorite) rather than calcium hypochlorite shock, especially if you've recently adjusted alkalinity.
-For standard shocking, add enough liquid chlorine to reach 10-12 ppm free chlorine.
+For standard shocking, add enough liquid chlorine to reach the shock level for your CYA (use the all-in-one pool calculator to determine the right amount).

 3. Maintain circulation: Keep your pump running continuously during the shocking process.
 This typically means 8-24 hours depending on your pool's condition.

 4. Monitor progress: Test chlorine levels every few hours.
-For routine shocking, chlorine should drop to normal levels (1-3 ppm) within 8-12 hours.
+For routine shocking, chlorine should drop to normal levels (6-8 ppm for CYA 60-80) within 8-12 hours.

 Troubleshooting Common Issues